The Ultimate Greek island hopping tour

 Ferry from Santorini to Heraklion (Crete)

-The ferry ride lasts around 2 hours and a standard ferry ticket costs between €35 and €90, depending on the ferry operator.
+The ferry ride lasts less than 2 hours and a standard ferry ticket costs around €78 for high-speed ferries.

 Tip: if you are hungry after your ferry trip, we suggest you try out the delicious local cuisine of Crete.
 Don’t forget to taste the legendary souvlaki of Heraklion.